Yakima County sees 100th death caused by COVID-19

-Yakima County reached a new milestone Wednesday, with 100 individuals lost to COVID-19.
+Yakima County reached a new milestone Wednesday, surpassing 100 local deaths with 103 individuals lost to COVID-19.

 The new total comes as the county saw 1,000 new cases of the respiratory virus in the span of a week, Yakima Health District spokeswoman Lilian Bravo said during a weekly briefing.
-The total case count as of Wednesday afternoon was 5,061.
+The total case count as of Wednesday evening was 5,092.
 There were 43 people hospitalized countywide.

 “I want to express our deep sympathies for each and every person who has lost a family member to COVID-19 and for each and every one of you who has had to go through the experience of having a loved one in the hospital and not being able to be by their side to support them,” said Bravo.